Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Seniors have an increased tendency for falls in the winter because they can lose their balance more easily on icy or slippery surfaces.

 Older people also tend to stay indoors more during the winter months, which can lead to a lack of exercise and an increased risk of falls.
-Falls can often result in serious injuries, such as fractures and head injuries which can be life-threatening especially if a senior is living alone.
+Falls can often result in serious injuries, such as fractures and head injuries, which can be life-threatening, especially if a senior is living alone.
 Fortunately, there are several things that you can do to reduce your risk of falls during the winter months, including the following:

 Wear appropriate clothing: Make sure to dress warmly and wear shoes with good traction.